Story Highlights• Russians queue to pay respects to Boris Yeltsin as he lies in state in Moscow

 "I feel the pain of every mother's family," Yeltsin said.
 "My heart bleeds for every victim.
 It makes me sleepless at night, and no one can help me with that."

-Yeltsin had a darker side as well that included embarrassing incidents in which he appeared to be drunk.
+Yeltsin had a dark side that included embarrassing incidents in which he appeared to be drunk.
 In Berlin in 1994, he grabbed a baton from a conductor and tried to direct an orchestra while singing and stumbling.

 Copyright 2007 CNN.
 All rights reserved.This material may not be published, broadcast, rewritten, or redistributed.
 Associated Press contributed to this report.